MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/keyboard-accelerators.md

 **Windows 10, Version 1803 (April 2018 Update) and newer**

-By default, When keyboard accelerators are declared, all controls (except [MenuFlyoutItem](/uwp/api/Windows.UI.Xaml.Controls.MenuFlyoutItem) and [ToggleMenuFlyoutItem](/uwp/api/windows.ui.xaml.controls.togglemenuflyoutitem)) present the corresponding key combinations in a tooltip.
+By default, when keyboard accelerators are declared, all controls (except [MenuFlyoutItem](/uwp/api/Windows.UI.Xaml.Controls.MenuFlyoutItem) and [ToggleMenuFlyoutItem](/uwp/api/windows.ui.xaml.controls.togglemenuflyoutitem)) present the corresponding key combinations in a tooltip.

 > [!NOTE]
 > If a control has more than one accelerator defined, only the first is presented.